jet2jet/js-synthesizer/README.md

 (Above example uses Web Audio API, but you can use `Synthesizer` without Web Audio, by using `render()` method.)

-If you prefer to load js-synthesizer as an ES module, you can use `import` statement such as `import * as JSSynth from 'js-synthesizer'`.
+js-synthesizer is built as UMD module.
+If you prefer to load js-synthesizer as a CommonJS / ES module, you can use `import` statement such as `import * as JSSynth from 'js-synthesizer'` by using bundlers (such as webpack).

 Notes:

 * `js-synthesizer.js` intends the ES2015-supported environment.
 If you need to run the script without errors on non-ES2015 environment such as IE11 (to notify 'unsupported'), you should load those scripts dynamically, or use transpiler such as babel.
 * When just after the scripts loaded, some APIs may fail since libfluidsynth is not ready.
-To avoid this, you can use the Promise object returned by `JSSynth.waitForReady`.
+To avoid this, you can use the Promise object returned by `JSSynth.waitForReady` as above example.
-* libfluidsynth JS file is not `import`-able and its license (LGPL v2.1) is differ from js-synthesizer's (BSD-3-Clause).
+* libfluidsynth JS file is not `import`-able and its license (LGPL v2.1) is different from js-synthesizer's (BSD-3-Clause).

 ### With AudioWorklet